badster-git/instagram-twitter-rss-generator/README.md

-# Generate working Instagram/Twitter rss-bridge links
+# Generate working Instagram/Twitter RSS links

 ## What it does
 Finds the Instagram id of the user and inserts it to an rss-bridge url that works with RSS readers